scudco/minesweeprb/README.md

 * ~Extract Gameboard~
 * Simplify logic
 * ~Repaint only what's necessary~
-  * Separate squares and timer into separate window?
+  * ~Separate squares and timer into separate window?~
 * ~Implement timer~
 * Add Leaderboard
 * ~Add custom games (set width, height, and number of mines)~
 * Add peek mode, undo, or lives to help users learn
 * restarting a game brings back to prompt instead of generating a new board of the same dimensions
+* Splash screen